How is a person called to court?

-A person can be called to court in two different ways, either by a summons, or as a result of an arrest, without a search warrant, which leads to a charge and therefore a court hearing.
+A defendant or witness can be called to court by a summons, or because they are on bail, or as a result of their arrest leading to criminal charges and then a court hearing.

 Being summoned to court

-This is most commonly used in situations involving breach of bail conditions.
-In order for the Magistrates to serve a summons, the prosecutor must provide, usually in writing, a detail account of the offence that has been committed and submit it to the Magistrates court, or the court clerk.
+A court summons is most commonly used in situations involving breach of bail conditions or, for example, for non-payment of council tax.
+In order for the magistrates to serve a summons, the prosecutor must provide a detailed account of the offence that has been committed and submit it to the Magistrates’ Court, or the court clerk.

 Serving a summons

-If a court summons is granted by the court it must then be served to the person ordered to attend court.
-The summons can be served either in person, such as a hand delivery, or if the offence is a minor offence t summons may be issued through recorded delivery or registered post.
+If a court summons is granted, it must then be served on the person ordered to attend court.
+The summons can be served either in person, ie. by hand; or in the case of a minor offence a summons may be served by recorded delivery or registered post.

-The defendant has the option to plead guilty to a summary offence via post providing the maximum penalty for the offence does not exceed 3 months imprisonment.
-If the defendant chooses to plead guilty by post, then they do not need to attend court and the matter will be dealt with in their absence.
-This is most commonly used in traffic offences.
+The defendant has the option to plead guilty to a summary offence via post, providing the maximum penalty for the offence does not exceed 3 months’ imprisonment.
+If the defendant chooses to plead guilty by post, they do not need to attend court and the matter will be dealt with in their absence.
+This is most common in the case of traffic offences.

-There are three different categories defining criminal offences.
-These include summary offences, indictable offences and either way offences.
+There are three different categories of criminal offences: summary offences, indictable offences and either way (or hybrid) offences.

 Either way offences

-This category can include any offence that may be tried at Magistrates court or at Crown Court.
-The types of crimes may include property offences such as theft or burglary.
+An either way offence (also known as hybrid offences) is an offence that may be tried at Magistrates’ Court or in the Crown Court.
+These types of crimes may include property offences, such as theft or burglary, and some violent offences.